ActiveCampaign/postmark-gem/README.md

 ## Requirements

 The gem relies on Mail or TMail for building the message.
-You will also need postmark account, server and sender signature set up to use it.
+You will also need a Postmark account, server and sender signature set up to use it.
 If you plan using it in a rails project, check out the [postmark-rails](https://github.com/wildbit/postmark-rails/) gem, which is meant to integrate with ActionMailer.